Lafayette Building (Detroit): Demolition

 Demolition barricades around street level in autumn 2009.

-On March 26, 2009, Detroit's Downtown Development Authority announced it was seeking bids to demolish the Lafayette Building.
+On March 26, 2009, the Detroit Economic Growth Corporation announced it was seeking bids to demolish the Lafayette Building.
 Despite earlier redevelopment plans, the building remained vacant for more than a decade and was heavily vandalized and neglected; trees were even growing from its roof.
 Bids for the demolition work were due by early April 2009.
 However, shortly after the deadline came, Detroit Mayor Kenneth Cockrel, Jr. canceled demolition plans due to a public outcry to save the landmark.
 The future for the Lafayette Building was still uncertain, as this was a temporary halt.

 On June 25, 2009, Detroit's Downtown Development Authority voted unanimously to destroy the Lafayette Building.
 The DDA voted to give the demolition contract to Detroit-based Adamo Demolition. for a lump sum amount of $1,445,888, according to an article in the Detroit Free Press.

 On July 12, 2009, it was disclosed in the Detroit newspapers that local developer Dionysia Properties LLC, which has developed six loft projects around the city in recent years, had asked Detroit city officials to give it two weeks to conduct a structural inspection of the Lafayette Building in hopes of saving it.
 But, on August 15, 2009, it was announced that Dionysia Properties LLC failed to obtain a reprieve for the Lafayette Building, and demolition moved forward.

 The pile of rubble that used to be the Lafayette Building.

 Demolition started on October 12, 2009.
 Demolition proceeded slowly throughout November and December 2009 and January 2010.
 On February 24, 2010, at 4:30 AM EST, the east tower of the 14-story portion of the building was leveled to the ground when it twisted towards the north and then collapsed resulting in smoke blanketing the surrounding block.
 The only remaining portion of the building is a pile of rubble.

 Demolition is completed.
 The site will become a pocket park with grass & landscaping until future development takes its place.
 The historic Lafayette and American Coney Island restaurants were not affected by the demolition.